Quick Shipping

 These are all examples, but the lights do not have to be set up in the exact configurations listed.

 Our harnesses are designed to be as DIY friendly as possible.
-Simply plug them into your lights, then connect them to your switching system.
+Simply plug them into your lights, then connect them to your switching system or factory upfitter switches.
+Typically, simply cable tying the harness in place after the connections are made takes longer than the installation itself!

 Okay, that's a lie; you need a basic screwdriver for your switching system's terminals.